-However, in some cases your phone won’t charge at all – but, you really need to charge for the error to go away.
+However, in some cases you may find that your phone won’t charge at all, but you really need to charge for the error to go away.

 This will disable the moisture detection sensor on your device and hopefully allow it to connect to your charging cable.

 This will bypass the moisture issue because there is no plugging involved.
 So, wireless charging is a good solution to this error.

 2. Clear cache data of the USB Settings service

 In some cases, this error is not hardware based.
 Instead, the issue is with the USB port itself.